 - Rebecca McLaughlin, Confronting Christianity: 12 Hard Questions for the World’s Largest Religion (Wheaton, IL: Crossway, 2019).
 McLaughlin helps us to see how the church should reach out to and express love for people with same-sex desires.
 Her contribution is particularly persuasive, because, although happily married to a man out of obedience to Christ, she has experienced same-sex desires all of her life.

-I would like to thank Michael Perkins of American Family Association for his careful reading of the manuscripts of these podcasts and for his detailed critique.
+I would like to thank M. D. Perkins of American Family Association for his careful reading of the manuscripts of these podcasts and for his detailed critique.
 My gratitude to Jerome Van Kuiken of Oklahoma Wesleyan University for reading and responding thoughtfully to this material.
 Thanks also to John Oswalt of Asbury Theological Seminary for reading an earlier version of this study.
 Of course, these readers bear no responsibility for the content of these podcasts.